 We decide what our neighborhood looks like, how it feels, how our homes are arranged, how they are constructed, how little energy it takes for operation and how efficiently they can be maintained.

-We want to make our management decisions from the ground up and inside out.
+We make our management decisions from the ground up and inside out.
 With an age range from 55 to ? ? years, we have many skills and tools to share.
 The whole community benefits from each member doing what he/she likes best and collectively hiring out the rest.